edibotopic/edibotopic-website/readme.md

 ## Todo

-- Automate build with GitHub action
+- [x] Automate build with GitHub action
-- Add an edit button to pages
+- [ ] Add an edit button to pages
-- Create templates for posts
+- [x] Create templates for posts
+- [ ] Fix nav title on tags pages